Japan honey quota

 To receive a quota certificate for a consignment of honey to Japan you will need to:

-- Once the application is approved, the Quota Unit will email the quota certificate directly to you.
+- Once the application is approved, the Quota Unit will email the quota certificate directly to the email address provided on the application form.

 Historical quota usage

-The Export Control (Japan–Australia Economic Partnership Agreement Tariff Rate Quotas) Order 2016 governs the rules around quota for non-prescribed goods to Japan.
+The Export Control (Tariff Rate Quotas) Order 2019 governs the rules around quota administration for honey, which is defined as a non-prescribed good.
 Exporters should be familiar with this order.

 Background to JAEPA